ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 val commit_to_string : commit -> string = <fun>
 ```

-Below, the `function …` construct is used instead of the `match … with …` construct used previously:
+Above, the `function …` construct is used instead of the `match … with …` construct used previously:
 ```ocaml
 let commit_to_string' x = match x with
   | Hash sha -> sha